Don your snorkels and grab the binoculars, Jervis Bay's highly active underwater world awaits

 Go deep in the Jervis Bay Marine Park

 The clean, clear water of Jervis Bay is a popular diving location with an international reputation.
-Many of the marine habitats include cliff faces and shallow and deep rocky reefs that creates spectacular sponge gardens, kelp forest and diverse marine life.
+Many of the marine habitats include cliff faces and shallow and deep rocky reefs that create spectacular sponge gardens, kelp forest and diverse marine life.
 There are more than 30 dive sites around the bay which can be discovered on Dive Jervis Bay scuba diving adventures.

 Watch a whale breaching

 Did you know that Jervis Bay is the resting point for whales during their 5,000 kilometre migration?
 What makes Jervis Bay so special is that its location is the only spot in New South Wales where the whales are in calm, still water, so close to shore.
 Jervis Bay acts like a creche where mum and bub whales use the bay as a place to play, learn and relax as it roughly the halfway point on their migration.
-Because of this, the region experiences one of the longest migration period from mid-May through to November and you can take advantage of local on-shore whale watching spots such as Point Perpendicular Lighthouse and Cape St George Lighthouse, in Booderee National Park or jump a whale watching tour with Jervis Bay Wild or Dolphin Watch Cruises.
+Because of this, the region experiences one of the longest migration periods from mid-May through to November and you can take advantage of local on-shore whale watching spots such as Point Perpendicular Lighthouse on Beecroft Peninsula and Cape St George Lighthouse in Booderee National Park or jump a whale watching tour with Jervis Bay Wild or Dolphin Watch Cruises.